 About the Program

 Thanksgiving is an American holiday with rich historical significance.
 It is America’s oldest tradition and a time when families gather together to celebrate.
 You are invited to become part of an American family for the four-day Thanksgiving holiday.
-You will be a guest with a host family in one of our six participating Illinois communities: Geneseo, Morrison, Paris, Prophetstown, Rockford, and Sterling-Rock Falls.
-The 2016 Thanksgiving Homestay program will take place from Wednesday, November 23, 2016 through Sunday, November 27, 2016.
+You will be a guest with a host family in one of our five participating Illinois communities: Geneseo, Morrison, Paris, Prophetstown, and Sterling-Rock Falls.

 This four-day Thanksgiving holiday trip is administered through International House at the University of Chicago.
 The buses leave from International House on the Wednesday afternoon before Thanksgiving to take you to your community and host family, and return to International House on Sunday at approximately 6:00 p.m.
 You are responsible for your own transportation from your home or University to and from International House.